Click on a topic for more information.

 For additional information, see the MDH Birth Record Amendments webpage.

 A correction is a change made to a birth or death record before a certificate has been issued and within one year of the date of the event.

-Changes to health information on a birth record and medical information on a death record, even after issuance, are also considered corrections.
+Changes to health information on a birth record and medical information on a death record, even after certificates have been issued, are also considered corrections.
 These corrections must be done by the Office of Vital Records.